Brexit: EU-UK trade talks to continue past deadline — von der Leyen | DW | 13.12.2020

 UK Prime Minister Johnson also failed to reach a deal at talks with European Commission President von der Leyen

-If the negotiations on Sunday prove fruitless once more, time will be short to prepare for likely chaos on January 1, with imports into and exports out of the UK negatively affected.
+If no deal is reached in the continued talks, time will be short to prepare for likely chaos on January 1, with imports into and exports out of the UK negatively affected.

 Without a deal, the UK will have to trade with the EU under World Trade Organization rules — a system British Prime Minister Boris Johnson has been euphemistically calling the "Australian" model.
 That would entail numerous tariffs and barriers.